slayvi/ProjectCV/README.md

 - Face Detection: face-detection library
 - Mask Detection: Transfer Learning models of MobileNet and ResNet

 Because the main part of this project was to write a project report and deliver the resulting video, I will do the ReadMe anytime else when there is more time for making things more beautiful :)

-Just note that this is merely my template for the CV Project, many of the content can't be added due to size restrictions.
+Just note that this is merely my template for the CV Project.
+The directories added in this repository are empty because of size restrictions, but the main code can be found here.